 Our chaplains are clinically trained clergy/religious leaders who specialize in offering spiritual and emotional care and support to patients and their families and hospital caregivers.They represent a variety of religions and faith traditions and are deeply sensitive to differences in culture, religion and lifestyles.

 Do not use cell phones within one foot of a medical device.
 This guideline includes two-way radios and push-to-talk functions.

 Cell phones may be used in hospital lobbies, on patient floors and in patient rooms.
 Cell phones may not be used in the ICU except in waiting areas.
-More information about phones and devices.

 Cell phones may be used in hospital lobbies, on patient floors and in patient rooms.
 Cell phones may not be used in the ICU except in waiting areas.
 Public phones are located on several floors of our hospitals.
 Ask for directions at any Information Desk, or ask a Unit Host.
 More information about phones.

 We are a smoke-free environment indoors and out in the interest of our patients, families, visitors and staff.
 Information about our Smoke-Free Campus including a map of the outdoor smoke-free areas, is available online or at any information desk.

 HIPAA, the notice of Privacy Practices, describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please read it carefully.

 This Notice of Privacy Practices (Notice) applies to all information about care that you receive from the following: